Daniel Fardon

 Daniel Fardon (born 1991) is a British composer of contemporary classical music.

 Biography

-Fardon studied Music at the Royal Birmingham Conservatoire, where his teachers included Howard Skempton and Errollyn Wallen.
-He went on to study for an MPhil in Composition at the University of Cambridge, where he was tutored by Professor Richard Causton.
+Fardon studied Music at the Royal Birmingham Conservatoire, where his composition teachers included Howard Skempton and Errollyn Wallen.
+He studied conducting under Edwin Roxburgh.

+Fardon went on to study for an MPhil in Composition at the University of Cambridge, where he was tutored by Professor Richard Causton.
 In 2018, he graduated with a PhD in Composition on the topic of tonality from the University of Birmingham, under the supervision of Professor Michael Zev Gordon.

-He was the Rosie Johnson Apprentice Composer at the Wigmore Hall during 2018-19.
+Fardon was the Rosie Johnson Apprentice Composer at the Wigmore Hall during 2018-19.
 In 2018 he won the Royal Philharmonic Society Composition Prize, and in 2020 he received an Ivor Novello Award for his music.

+Fardon is the Artistic Director or Hackney Music Live, a charity and concert series based in the London Borough of Hackney.
 He teaches at the Purcell School for Young Musicians.